Frequently Asked Questions

 For who is this retreat?

-A Surf Therapy Retreat is for anyone over 18 years of age who wants to work on his or her personal development in a nature-, beach surrounding.
+A Surf Therapy Retreat is for anyone over 18 years of age who wants to work on his or her personal development in a nature, beach environment.
 Whether you would like to (learn to) surf or not you can become part of the surf tribe we create during our weeklong retreat.

 Invitations go out to people as well who are in, or facing a burn-out (if you can feel it coming!) and people who are trying to deal with ADHD, autism, depression, anxiety, loneliness, grieve and addiction (whether that is drugs, alcohol, sex, sports, food etc.).